-In high-performance applications, MySQL query optimization is critical for ensuring responsiveness, scalability, and efficient resource utilization.
+In high-performance applications, query optimization is critical for ensuring responsiveness, scalability, and efficient resource utilization.
 Slow queries can degrade user experience, increase server load, and limit an application's ability to handle high traffic.
 For instance, a poorly optimized query in an e-commerce platform might delay product searches, leading to abandoned carts and lost revenue.

-Common Performance Issues in MySQL Queries
+Common Performance Issues and How to Optimize MySQL Queries

 Full Table Scans

-Missing Indexes
+Missing or Stale Indexes

 Overuse of Joins or Subqueries